homelab-alpha/npm-workspaces-template/README.md

 ### Prerequisites

-Ensure you have the following installed:
+You need the following installed for the quick installation:

 - [Git](https://git-scm.com/downloads) (version: 2.50.0 or higher recommended)
 - [Node.js](https://nodejs.org/en/download/) (version: 22.17.0 or higher